-A full load of water equals kg or ibs of cargo @ 1 kg/L (8.3 lbs/gal) and the tongue weight of a towed trailer counts as cargo.
+A full load of water equals kg or lbs of cargo @ 1 kg/L (8.3 lbs/gal) and the tongue weight of a towed trailer counts as cargo.

-If any weight exceeding 45.4 kg (100 lbs.) is added to your coach between final vehicle certification and first retail sale, the occupant and cargo carrying capacity must be corrected and a label similar to the one shown below will be affixed inside your coach.
+If any weight exceeding 45.4 kg (100 lbs.) is added to your motorhome between final vehicle certification and first retail sale, the occupant and cargo carrying capacity must be corrected and a label similar to the one shown in the following photo will be affixed inside your motorhome.

 CAUTION-CARGO

 CARRYING CAPACITY REDUCED

 MODIFICATIONS TO

 THIS VEHICLE

 HAVE REDUCED

 THE ORIGINAL

 CARGO CARRYING

 CAPACITY BY

 KILOGRAMS

-(POUNDS)
+( POUNDS)

+FD-317